hpfem/hermes/doc/src/hermes2d/tutorial-1/system.rst

     view.show_mesh(false);
     view.show(&stress, HERMES_EPS_HIGH, HERMES_FN_VAL_0, &u_sln, &v_sln, 1.5e5);

-More about visualization and Filters will be said in the following section.
+More about visualization and Filters will be said in the following section, where we will also show sample results for the present model problem.